filipmu/Kaggle-APTOS-2019-Blindness/README.md

 |3 CLAHE|
 |4 CLAHE on L |

-This results in 8 different predictive combinations that were reviewed for high-scoring prediction on the test set.
+This results in 8 different predictive combinations that were reviewed for high-scoring prediction on the validation set.

 #### Training
 Training was done on a desktop PC with a 6 core CPU (Intel i7-8700) and 8GB GPU (RTX2070).
 Training took about 48 hours.

+For each model training was done in two phases.
+In the first phase, only the final output layer was trained, leveraging the pretrained weights.
+This training consisted of 10 epochs.
+In the second phase the full network was trained over 20 epochs.

 Example of the results of training Resnet34 with no image processing.